Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 Any sequence of the form $f(T^nx)$, $n\in\N$, where $(X,T)$ is a nilsystem, $x\in X$, and $f\in\Cont(X)$ is called a \define{nilsequence}.
 Nilsequences naturally generalize sequences of the form $e(Q(n))$, where $Q$ is a polynomial, and play an important role in additive combinatorics.
-Note that \eqref{eqn_GT_lio} implies that $\lio(n)$ is asymptotically independent from any nilsequence.
+Note that \eqref{eqn_GT_lio} implies that $\lio(n)$ and any nilsequence are asymptotically uncorrelated.
 Using \cref{thm_ortho_fg_sue_nilsequences} we can further generalize this result.

 \begin{Corollary} Let $(Y,\nu,S)$ be an aperiodic, finitely generated, and strongly uniquely ergodic multiplicative topological dynamical system.
 Let $\eta\colon\N\to\C$ be a nilsequence and denote by $M(\eta)\coloneqq\lim_{N\to\infty}\frac{1}{N}\sum_{n=1}^N \eta(n)$ its mean value.
 Then